armandliv/SnakeSoul/README.md

 ### Choose your preferred experience

-SnakeSoul provides a menu that enables the user to choose the way he wants to play the game of snake.
+SnakeSoul provides a starting menu that enables the user to choose the way he wants to play the game of snake.

 ![ss10](https://user-images.githubusercontent.com/94863778/143383001-13f69080-9f10-4bfc-88a9-9a5ae64a9571.png)